Pamilya Sagrado

 Pamilya Sagrado (lit.
-'Sacred Family'/International title: Sagrado) is a Philippine television drama thriller series broadcast by Kapamilya Channel.
+'Sacred Family'/International title: Sagrado) is a 2024 Philippine television drama thriller series broadcast by Kapamilya Channel.
 Directed by Lawrence Fajardo, Andoy L. Ranay and Rico Navarro, it stars Piolo Pascual, Kyle Echarri, and Grae Fernandez.
 It aired on the network's Primetime Bida line up and worldwide on TFC from June 17 to November 15, 2024.
-The series is also available for streaming on YouTube.

 Plot

 The storyline of Pamilya Sagrado explores themes of brotherhood, family loyalty, and the tension between morality and reputation.
 Set within the world of Freemasonry and hazing, it follows the Sagrado family as they navigate personal dilemmas that test their bonds and force them to choose between protecting their family's name and staying true to their principles.